Salted Maple Cold Foam

 Nonfat dairy milk will make the best foam!
 This is because it’s higher protein to fat ratio creates a lighter and more stable foam.
 Using 2% milk or whole milk can still work, but it won’t have the same consistency.

-For non dairy milk, the best to use for cold foam is soy milk because it has a higher amount of protein and creates stable foam.
+For non-dairy milk, try using soy milk because it has a higher amount of protein and creates stable foam.

 Ingredients